awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Enable writing output to S3** box\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
-In addition, if the specified S3 bucket is in a different AWS account, ensure that the instance profile associated with the instance has the necessary permissions to write to that bucket\.
+In addition, if the specified S3 bucket is in a different AWS account, verify that the instance profile associated with the instance has the necessary permissions to write to that bucket\.

 1. Choose **Edit association**\.
 Configure the association to meet your current requirements\.